iamarkadyt/aacli/README.md

 #### CLI config file

-- HUB account credentials are stored in the CLI config file on the disk that can be easily encrypted.
+- HUB account credentials are stored in the CLI config file on the disk that can be easily encrypted with `aacli crypto` command.
 If encrypted, user is required to provide a passphrase before performing any manipulations to the CLI config or performing a downstream authentication.
 - CLI config can hold multiple sets of credentials for different HUB accounts.

 #### Renaming the CLI tool

 You can fork this repository for yourself or your company and change the name of the CLI tool to something different by updating the name field in `package.json` file.
 All scripts, terminal logs and file system operations pull CLI name from this file.
 Just don't forget to refactor this README.md.

-It also accounts for namespaces.
-For example, if name field in `package.json` were to be `@orgname/cliname` CLI name would be read as `cliname` and therefore CLI configuration files directory on disk would be named `~/.cliname`.
+Namespaces are accounted for as well.
+For example, if name field in `package.json` was to be `@orgname/cliname` CLI name would be read as `cliname` and therefore CLI configuration files directory on disk would be named `~/.cliname`.

 # License